SAPHNELO- anifrolumab-fnia injection, solution

 General information about the safe and effective use of SAPHNELO

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Do not use SAPHNELO for a condition for which it was not prescribed.
+Do not give SAPHNELO to other people, even if they have the same symptoms that you have.
+It may harm them.
 If you would like more information about SAPHNELO, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for information about SAPHNELO that is written for health professionals.

 What are the ingredients in SAPHNELO?